louisfaury/cruxponent/content/post/optimal_filter.md

 \pi\_t(x) \propto p(y\_t\vert x) \pi\_{t\vert t-1}(x)\\; .
 $$

-### Beyond HMMs
+#### Beyond HMMs
 The ideas presented above are easily generalised to _continuous_ states and observations spaces.
 Representing the different probability measures by their densities, one can write:
 $$
 \pi\_t(x) \propto p(y\_t\vert x\_t) \int\_{\mathbb{R}} p(x\vert x^\prime)\pi\_{t-1}(x^\prime) dx^\prime\\; .
 $$
-The usual difficulty is this update step does not necessarily admit a closed form -- and the resulting
+The usual difficulty arises when this update step does not admit a closed form (which is basically almost always), and the resulting
 $\pi\_t$ does not have to belong to a parametric distribution (e.g. Gaussian).
 The well-known exception to this rule arise when $\pi\_{t-1}$ is a normal distribution, and both the transition and emission kernels are also normal.
-Then, (4) admits an explicit form and $\pi\_t$ is also Gaussian.
+Then (4) admits an explicit form and $\pi\_t$ is also Gaussian.
 This is the setting of the celebrated Kalman filter—which is often presented via the prediction and measurement framework we discussed above.